nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <puml src="diagrams/UndoRedoState0.puml" alt="UndoRedoState0" />

 Step 2.
 The user executes `delete 5` command to delete the 5th person in the student directory.
-The `delete` command calls `Model#commitStudentDirectory()`, causing the modified state of the student directory after the `delete 5` command executes to be saved in the `studentDirectoryStateList`, and the `currentStatePointer` is shifted to the newly inserted student directory state.
+The `delete` command's `Command#shouldCommitModel` method returns true, so the `LogicManager` calls `Model#commitStudentDirectory()`, causing the modified state of the student directory after the `delete 5` command executes to be saved in the `studentDirectoryStateList`, and the `currentStatePointer` is shifted to the newly inserted student directory state.

 <puml src="diagrams/UndoRedoState1.puml" alt="UndoRedoState1" />

 Step 3.
 The user executes `add n/David …​` to add a new person.
-The `add` command's `Command#shouldCommitModel` method returns true, so the `LogicManager` runs `Model#commitStudentDirectory()`, causing another modified student directory state to be saved into the `studentDirectoryStateList`.
+The `add` command's `Command#shouldCommitModel` method returns true, so the `LogicManager` calls `Model#commitStudentDirectory()`, causing another modified student directory state to be saved into the `studentDirectoryStateList`.

 <puml src="diagrams/UndoRedoState2.puml" alt="UndoRedoState2" />